Inflammatory bowel diseases (IBDs) are chronic and impose significant, multidimensional burdens on patients and health care systems.

-Dr Parambir Dulai and colleagues from California, USA discussed the key components of population health management in IBD.
+Dr Parambir Dulai and colleagues from California, USA discuss the key components of population health management in IBD.

 |Performance measurement is integral to any population health management strategy|

-The team reported that this is achieved through team care of an activated patient with the help of remote monitoring, clinical information systems, and integrated decision support, with accompanying changes in delivery systems.
+The researchers note that this is achieved through team care of an activated patient with the help of remote monitoring, clinical information systems, and integrated decision support, with accompanying changes in delivery systems.

 Performance measurement is integral to any population health management strategy.

 This involves developing and implementing meaningful metrics of different phases of quality of IBD care and measuring them efficiently using modern clinical information systems.

 Dr Dulai's team concludes, "Such an integrated framework of population health management in IBD will facilitate the delivery of high-value care to patients."